-Under the leadership of the Prime Minister (PM), Global Affairs Canada (GAC) steers development policy, including for global health.
-GAC is headed by the Minister of Foreign Affairs, Chrystia Freeland.
-With her oversight, the Minister of International Development sets development policy within GAC.
+Under the leadership of the Prime Minister, GAC steers development policy, including for global health.
+GAC is headed by the Minister of Foreign Affairs.
+With their oversight, the Minister of International Development sets development policy within GAC.

 The Deputy Minister of International Development, Leslie MacLean, manages GAC’s development policy units and budget allocation.
 Other branches within GAC relevant to health development policy are the Global Issues and Development Branch, under Assistant Deputy Minister Christopher MacLennan, which manages multilateral policies and contributions; the Strategic Policy Branch, headed by Elissa Golberg; and the four geographic branches (Americas; Asia Pacific; Europe, Middle-East and Maghreb; and sub-Saharan Africa) that manage country programs.
 Within the Global Issues and Development branch, relevant units include Food Security and Environment, Health and Nutrition, International Humanitarian Assistance, and International Organizations.